21Canadians/project-manage/README.md

-A Project Management System
+A Project Management System with Git
-with Git Integration
 ==============

 When using this software, please review the license found above.